Greg Lloyd: NFL career statistics

+Regular season

 Personal life

 Lloyd was born in Miami, Florida, and was raised by his mother there until the age of two.
 In 1967, Lloyd's mother drove him and five of his eight siblings to Fort Valley, Georgia, and left them with his Aunt Bertha Mae.
-He has never met his father and was raised in a two bedroom apartment along with nine other children.
+He has never met his father and was raised in a two-bedroom apartment along with nine other children.
 Lloyd grew up in poverty and had two outfits to wear throughout the week.
 He began playing football at the age of six and played fullback and linebacker in high school.

 Lloyd has a black belt in Tae Kwon Do, which he currently teaches.
 He is also well known for using an expletive in a nationally televised interview with NBC's Jim Gray after Pittsburgh defeated the Indianapolis Colts in the 1995 AFC Championship.

-Lloyd's son Greg Lloyd Jr. was a linebacker for the University of Connecticut football team, and he wears #95 like his father.
+Lloyd's son Greg Lloyd Jr. was a linebacker for the University of Connecticut football team, and wore #95 like his father.